nealcaren/crisis-and-opportunity-books/books/dark-princess/dark-princess.md

 # Copyright {.copyright epub:type=copyright-page}

 W.E.B.
 Du Bois’s *Dark Princess* was first published in 1928 by Harcourt, Brace.
 On January 1, 2024, the book entered the public domain, allowing it to be freely reproduced and disseminated.
-This version was transcribed by Neal Caren based on a reprint available on the [Internet Archive](https://archive.org/details/darkprincessroma0000dubo_n6y2).
+This version based on a digital copy of the first edition available on the [Internet Archive](https://archive.org/details/darkprincessroma0000dubo_n6y2).

+The cover image is from James Van Der Zee's *Dancer*, 1925 (Gelatin silver print).

 # Dedication {.dedication epub:type=preface}